Mopria: Mopria Print Service

 The Mopria Print Service for Android was released to the Google Play Store in October 2014.
 It is a plug-in that enables printing from Android devices to Mopria certified printers and MFPs.

 A client uses mDNS to automatically discover a printer through the local 802.11 wireless network.
 The printer must be connected to the network either wirelessly or with an Ethernet cable.
-Mopria Print Service also supports printer connection through Wi-Fi Direct.